kitXIII/rails-project-65/README.md

 bin/rails demo:create categories=5 users=10 bulletins=20
 ```

-If you need to populate the database with only one type of object, you can use one of the following commands:
+If you need to populate the database with only one type of entity, you can use one of the following commands:

 ```shell
 bin/rails demo:create categories=3